Chaplaincies, Programs and Organizations

 Jewish students, faculty and staff will find a varied program of cultural, spiritual, educational and religious activities including weekly Shabbat services, High Holiday services, and study/discussion groups.
 The Hillel lounge is located in Billings Hall in the Schneider Student Center and is used for worship and other gatherings.
 A Kosher kitchen is also available for use in Billings.
 Kosher meal options are available and Pomeroy dining hall serves Kosher/vegetarian food at all meals.

 Opportunities for Muslim students, faculty and staff have greatly increased at Wellesley.
 Wellesley has an official advisor to Muslim students who is a part of the religious life team.
-In addition, the Al-Muslimat Prayer Room is located on the lower level of Houghton Memorial Chapel.
-Muslim students meet regularly for study and prayer.
-Al-Muslimat also facilitates coordination with the Islamic Center of Wayland and other area Mosques.
+In addition, the Prayer Room, located on the lower level of Houghton Chapel, is open for Muslim study and prayer.
+The chaplain also facilitates coordination with the Islamic Center of Wayland and other area Mosques.

 Catholic students, faculty and staff are welcome to gather together to celebrate, pray and enjoy community through a variety of educational, social and spiritual activities on campus.
 We enjoy a close relationship with our neighboring parish, St. Paul's which is but a short walk from campus.

 The Unitarian Universalist Chaplaincy offers opportunities for worship, education and friendship through a variety of on-campus and off-campus activities.
 Activities are coordinated by the chaplain and student leaders.